Reviews You Can Rely On

 Activated Carbon

 Activated carbon can be found in many filters and is used to remove other contaminants like pesticides, heavy metals, smells, and the like.
-If you're concerned about any of these, be sure to find an option with activated carbon.
+If you're concerned about any of these, find an option with activated carbon.

 Filter Features

-There are many different features that are found with several filters.
-For example; some have the ability for awesome storage capacity while others don't.
+Many different features are found with several filters.
+For example, some have an awesome storage capacity while others don't.
 Some have adaptability that allows compatibility between bottles, water bladders, and other in-line systems.
 We outline what's going on with those below.

 Storage